LG G5 OLED TV Review

 Interface

 The LG G5 TV runs the 2025 version of LG's proprietary smart interface, webOS.
-The interface supports user profiles, so you can customize the home page for different users.
+The interface supports user profiles, allowing you to customize the home page for each user.
 LG promises at least four years of webOS updates on their TVs, and you get updated versions of the operating system once a year.

 Sometimes, the TV doesn't properly switch out of the Game Optimizer setting, so you're locked out of settings that should be available in other picture modes.
-To fix this, you can turn Game Optimizer on and disable ALLM and VRR.
+To fix this, turn on Game Optimizer and disable ALLM and VRR.
 When you do this and switch to a different picture mode, everything works as it should.
-To avoid this, it's best to use a dedicated input for gaming and a separate input for your other devices.
+To avoid this, it's best to use a dedicated gaming input and a separate input for your other devices.

 0.0